 1. Rhode Island today has two major commercial fishing ports, Point Judith and Newport, as well as several smaller fishing ports used by both commercial and recreational fishermen.
-These ports have seen significant changes over the years, as the fishing industry has given way to tourism and other waterfront development.
-However, Rhode
+These ports have seen significant changes over the years, as the fishing

-- Island's ports still serve as the physical and social nexus of fishing activity within the state, and have an important place in the state's history and culture. - 2.
-Rhode Island's commercial fishing ports serve commercial fishermen and fishing vessels both from within the state of Rhode Island and from other states along the East Coast.
-The nature of fishing regulations and markets is such that at various times of the year, fishermen from as far away as North Carolina and Florida may be fishing in the Ocean SAMP area, and may make use of the infrastructure present in the state to unload and sell their catch.
+- 2. Rhode Island's commercial fishing ports serve commercial fishermen and fishing vessels both from within the state of Rhode Island and from other states along the East Coast.
+The nature of fishing regulations and markets is such that at various times of the year, fishermen from as far away as North Carolina and Florida may be fishing in the SAMP area, and may make use of the infrastructure present in the state to unload and sell their catch.
 Likewise, Rhode Island fishermen may land their catch in other states at times. - 3.
 Because of the importance of recreational fishing to Rhode Island, recreational fishermen, and boats used either occasionally or frequently for recreational fishing, can be found in every port and harbor in the state.
-Point Judith and Newport, critical to the state's commercial fishing industries, also host much of the state's recreational fishing activity, particularly for vessels fishing within the Ocean SAMP area.
+Point Judith and Newport, critical to the state's commercial fishing industries, also host much of the state's recreational fishing activity, particularly for vessels fishing within the SAMP area.

-530.2.1.
-Point Judith/Galilee
+530.2.1 Point Judith/Galilee